jgeller112/cogsci_researchmethod/content/home/syllabus.md

 # Laptops

-# Laptops

-While the research on laptops vs. handwritten notes in the classroom is fairly mixed (Mueller & Oppenheimer, 2014; Urry et al., 2021), I do not mind if your laptop is out during class.
+While the research on laptops vs. handwritten notes in the classroom is fairly mixed (see Mueller & Oppenheimer, 2014; Urry et al., 2021), I do not mind if your laptop is out during class.
 However, please try to keep it class related.

 # Late Assignments